smlnj/smlnj/smlnj-lib/PrettyPrint/README.md

-File: smlnj-lib/NEWPP/README.md
+File: smlnj-lib/PrettyPrint/README.md

-# README for NewPrettyPrint, A New Prettyprinter Library
+# README for PrettyPrint, the New Prettyprinter Library

 The implmentation of the New PrettyPrinter.
 This is a 2-phase prettyprinter where a value to be prettyprinted is first mapped to a _format_, which is then